 Strategic Growth and Positioning

 A core focus for any fractional CMO is strategic growth and positioning.
 This involves developing a high level plan that defines how your company will grow and how it will position its brand in the market.
 They lead the process of answering critical questions like: Who are we selling to?
 What makes us different?
 How do we best reach our audience?
-For a step‑by‑step framework, use our go‑to‑market strategy guide.
+For a step by step framework, use our go to market strategy guide.

 A fractional CMO uses market research and data to align your messaging with your target audience and refine your brand strategy.
 Getting this right is foundational; it sets the direction for all your marketing efforts and is often a fractional CMO’s first priority.